FrankRay78/troubleshooting-remote-development-teams/Chapter3.md

 Drafting good user stories is often a team sport, with clarifications and detail added through successive refinement and possibly by different team members.

-Requirements traceability is also an essential part of software development, and adequate documentation helps support this.
+Adequate documentation also supports requirements traceability, an essential part of software development.

 And a good "definition of ready" within the team goes a long way, too.<br/><br/>